How to Apply | FAQs | Grant-writing Advice | Apply

 - For the DCTV Grant, DCTV has a wide array of ways to help the independent filmmaker.
 Visit www.dctvny.org and see if you can make use of their classes and workshops.

-- For the Untouchable Short Film Scoring Grant will provide a package of film scoring services equivalent in value to the amount of $15,000.00 (or less) to for a documentary or narrative short film, to be scored by founder and co-owner Eliot Leigh.
+- The Untouchable Short Film Scoring Grant will provide a package of film scoring services equivalent in value to the amount of $15,000.00 for a documentary or narrative short film.
+It will be scored by founder and co-owner Eliot Leigh.
 Filmmakers must make a request for services at least six weeks in advance of their session.
 Untouchable will work with the selected filmmaker to fill their needs within the range of the equivalent cost of the package.
 The package will be confirmed no less than four weeks in advance.

 What’s the best way to answer the question, “Tell us about the film you are making — what is your artistic vision, what is the significance of the film?”